Travel Expenses and Reimbursements

 Global Positioning System (GPS) and Satellite radio upgrades are not approved expenses.

 Travelers are encouraged to decline pre-fill options and to instead refuel at a gas station prior to returning the vehicle at the end of the rental period.
 Fuel charges will be reimbursed with appropriate receipts.

 International car rentals are strongly discouraged.
 If pre-approval is granted, the employee is responsible to book and pay out-of-pocket for these rentals, and seek reimbursement upon return from travel.
 Appropriate receipts will be required for reimbursement.

 Parking fees and highway tolls are reimbursable expenses.

 Tickets, fines and/or lock-out fees are not reimbursable, and any costs charged directly to the University will be passed on to the employee.

 The use of bus or rail is encouraged when it provides a cost-effective and safe travel alternative.
 For Amtrak book through the CTM Portal, accessible through eCampus.

 Tickets that meet the traveler’s needs should be purchased in advance to limit costs.
 Tickets should be booked at the lowest available fare.
 Please note Acela is not an approved expense.
 Any upgrades will not be reimbursed.

-For Bus or Long Island Railroad Transportation (LIRR) please contact the University Travel Manager at 516-877-3243 or email@example.com.
+For Group Bus or Long Island Railroad Transportation (LIRR) please contact the University Travel Manager at 516-877-3243 or firstname.lastname@example.org.